 Originally from north eastern Victoria on the Murray River, Vasudha moved to the Byron Bay area in 1997.
 She has extensive experience and training in Music, Therapy, Performance, Education, Theatre and Yoga.
 A professional and creative artist, she offers a unique combination of skills and services in performance, education and the healing arts.
 She is singer songwriter and multi instrumentalist with the eclectic two piece Dinkum Bohos.

-MUSIC: Piano was Vasudha’s first instrument and love.
-Whilst attending boarding school she was classically trained by a catholic nun, Sr Concepta Leonard, whose stern and exacting tutelage would often lead to lessons ending in tears.
+PIANO was Vasudha’s first instrument and love.
+Her sensitive and adventurous approach to playing reflects the diverse styles she has explored over the years: ambient, jazz, tango, blues, modern, classical, folk funk and freestyle.
+Whilst attending boarding school she was classically trained by catholic nun Sr Concepta Leonard whose stern and exacting tutelage would often lead to lessons ending in tears.
 Although tough, her teacher was compassionate and a great influence, steering her protege onto the path of studying Music Therapy at Melbourne University.
 A fledgling yet pioneering career path in the 1980s, it was the only course of its kind in Australia at the time.

-Travelling around Australia in her trusty Kombi van in her twenties, Vasudha developed her guitar and songwriting skills around many a campfire.
-Gradually she began to perform as a solo artist as well as taking part in duos, trios and bands.
+GUITAR Travelling around Australia in her 1972 orange Kombi van in her twenties, Vasudha developed her guitar and songwriting skills by playing around many a campfire.
+After teaching herself a few chords from a book she found in the Melbourne University library, Vasudha developed a large and varied repertoire and gradually began to perform as a solo artist as well as in duos, trios and bands.

 INTERNATIONAL EXPERIENCE: I sang with the Singapore Symphony Chorus, played solo shows with guitar and voice and was Musical Director for a Dance Performance in the Singapore International Arts Festival.
 I eventually lived in a Meditation Centre where I met many brilliant international healers, therapists and meditators who came to stay and subsequently I participated in many workshops and sessions and also ran my own Music and Meditation Workshops.
 Many of these practitioners were in transit to and from India and spoke of the incredible music and musicians there, so my interest was piqued and I decided to visit “the mother land”.